 The museum’s collection includes over 7,000 works by 1,500 different artists – 1,200 of whom are still alive.
 As you might guess, MAC Montreal focuses on Canadian contemporary artists and includes works from artists worldwide.

 This contemporary art museum is great for fans of all types of artistic mediums.
 Across its 163,000 square feet of gallery space, you can view paintings, sculptures, photographs, drawings, installation art, and even video.

 There are four large rooms for temporary exhibitions, so if you like MAC Montreal on your first visit when you return in the future, you’ll have a different experience.
 Anyone interested in art will enjoy this museum.

 Address: 350 Place Royale, Montreal, Quebec, Canada H2Y 3Y5

-Permanent exhibits at the Montreal Museum of Archelogy and History include information and artifacts from all time periods of the city’s history, and the museum has won dozens of national and international awards.
+Permanent exhibits at the Montreal Museum of Archelogy and History include information and artifacts from all periods of the city’s history, and the museum has won dozens of national and international awards.
 It’s easy to see why.

 11. Montreal Holocaust Museum